mmccallum20/fspt4-milestone-five-jbrcodes/README.md

 ### 1. API Endpoints & MySQL

-- Grade:
+- Grade: 2
-- Explanation:
+- Explanation: My handleSubmit button wasn't working.
+I need to revise this.

 ### 2. Frontend

-- Grade:
+- Grade: 0
-- Explanation:
+- Explanation: I ran out of time.
+I also feel I need a lot of practice to get these methods committed to memory.